limkokhole/pinterest-downloader/README.md

 ### Example Output:
     xb@dnxb:~/Downloads/pinterest/pinterest-downloader$ python3 pinterest-downloader.py -d comp https://www.pinterest.com/antonellomiglio/computer/
     [...]
-Getting all images in this board: computer ... [ 74 / ? ]
-    [W] This images list is not sorted(Due to user reorder or alphanumeric pin ID), fallback to -rs for this list.

-    [...]
 Getting all images in this board: computer ... [ 173 / ? ] [➕] Found 195 image/videos
     Download into directory:  comp/antonellomiglio/Computer
     [✔] Downloaded: |##################################################| 100.0% Complete